dxlnr/web/public/reads.md

 Title; Author; Subject; Rank; Link
 The Vital Question: Energy, Evolution, and the Origins of Complex Life; N. Lane; Biochemistry, Biology; 1; https://a.co/d/3NNmlYn
-Sapiens: A Brief History of Humankind; Yuval N. Harari; History; 1; https://a.co/d/iKxGbSV The Beginning of Infinity: Explanations that Transform the World; D. Deutsch; Science; 1; https://a.co/d/08cwaZ4
+Sapiens: A Brief History of Humankind; Yuval N. Harari; History; 1; https://a.co/d/iKxGbSV The Beginning of Infinity: Explanations that Transform the World; D. Deutsch; Science, Physics; 1; https://a.co/d/08cwaZ4
 Lila: An Inquiry Into Morals; R. Pirsig; Philosopy; 1; https://a.co/d/bXrTjrP
+Factfulness: Ten Reasons We’re Wrong About the World–and Why Things Are Better Than You Think; H. Rosling; Science; 2; https://www.amazon.com/dp/1250123828/ref=sr_1_1?keywords=factfulness&sr=8-1&language=en_US&currency=USD